-For Path to Success Elderly/Disabled families, the minimum rent is zero.
+For Path to Success Elderly/Disabled families the minimum rent is zero.

 For Path to Success Work Able families, the minimum rent will be based on the number of Work Able adults in the family.
-If the tiered table tenant rent calculation results in a lower number than the minimum rent, the minimum rent for Work Able families will prevail.
-A family's rent cannot be less than the minimum rent (except in the case of Hardship Exemptions granted by SDHC's Hardship Committee, as described in 6-III-B, below).
+If the tiered table tenant rent calculation results in a lower number than the minimum rent, the minimum rent amounts for Work Able families will prevail.
+A family's rent cannot be less than the minimum rent.